 Going through the foodie side of Prague is a trip that history buffs will love.
 Follow me!

-Prague Food Guide – First Lunch, And An Exceptional Panorama
+Where to Eat in Prague – First Lunch, And An Exceptional Panorama

 I almost always start my foodie guides with lunch.
 I have to admit: I almost never have breakfast.
 A strong coffee and I’m ready to go.
 So here’s a couple of lunch addresses!

 Terasa U Zlate Studne is on the rooftop of a historical hotel called the Golden Well, which traces its origins back to the 1500’s.
 The menu is built accordingly, since it includes “the mandatories,” the “crowd-pleasers,” including a beef carpaccio.